-The Neurodiagnostic Technology Certificate program has been designed for individuals who want a flexible classroom schedule and who may not have access to local NDT education.
+The Neurodiagnostic Technology Certificate program has been designed for individuals who want a flexible classroom schedule.
 The curriculum includes a variety of courses in Neurodiagnostic Technology with a primary focus on electroencephalograms (EEG).
-This is an asynchronous program and requires weekly online class assignments.
+This is a hybrid program and requires weekly online class assignments, on-site clinical experience, and a minimum number of clinical days each semester.

-Students are also required to attend a minimum number of synchronous online meetings each semester.
+Students are required to attend a minimum number of synchronous clinical days each semester.
 Students must complete a minimum of 672 hours of clinical experience.